Code-Institute-Submissions/Judy-B-Stained-Glass/README.md

 -	Navigation Menu fixed at top on all devices to provide users with quick and easy access to the other pages of the site.

--  The header has a box shadow applied to make it standout more giving and gives an almost 3D effect.
+-  The header has a box shadow applied to make it standout more and gives an almost 3D effect.

 -	On mobile devices buttons are also provided on the home page along with a fixed collapsible navigation menu at the top.
 This encourages users to interact with the rest of the site allowing users to quickly access the other pages.